 What To Pack When Hiking In Iceland

-You might be wondering what to pack for a week hiking in Iceland in summer, and how that differs from hiking in Iceland in winter.
+We know that planning a packing list for your Iceland trip is no easy task.
+And now, to top everything, you're left wondering what to pack for a week hiking in Iceland in summer.
+Does it even differ from hiking in Iceland in winter?
 In truth, packing for hiking in Iceland is similar no matter the season; there are a few staple items you should take with you.

 First Aid kit: Your first aid kit should include bandages, blister pads, disinfectant wipes, hand sanitizer, painkillers.
 A multi-tool such as a Swiss Army knife would be useful too.